 Nanoemulsions are an increasingly important drug delivery mechanism, and Microfluidizer® technology is ideal in the formulation of sterile injectable, insoluble drugs.
-Microfluidizer® equipment is able to overcome the limitations of solubility, stability and sterilization that are inherent in conventional emulsions.
+Microfluidizer® processor is able to overcome the limitations of solubility, stability and sterilization that are inherent in conventional emulsions.
 Here are a few more webinars that detail some nanotechnology for pharmaceutical applications.

 - Theranostic Nanoemuslions for Inflammatory Diseases From Design to Scale Up & Beyond

 - Nanoemulsions for CNS Delivery of Biological Therapeutics